hackclub/winter/citricacid2.md

 - The outside will have accesible USB ports, and a detachable MagSafe charger.
 - The arm straps will be lined with independently addressable RGB LEDs that both provide aesthetic and practical benefits.
 - The back of the bag will have a large RGB display that can be used for aesthetic purposes or for safety, such as break lights, turn signals, etc.
-- The zippers will have conductive .
+- The zippers will have conductive thread switches.
 The LEDs can be used to indicate this.
 - All attached devices and the internal battery will be able to be charged from a single USB-C port on the outside of the bag.
 - The backpack's features will be controllable via bluetooth from a mobile app.